 Photography Essentials Part 1: The Frame and the Artist’s Intent

-The rectangular boundary of the camera’s viewfinder functions much like a painter’s canvas—it defines the edges of the intended composition.
-Yet, important differences exist between photography and other visual arts.
-The most significant is this: photography is a subtractive process, while painting and drawing are additive.
+The rectangular boundary of the camera’s viewfinder functions much like a painter’s canvas.
+It defines the limits of the visual world you are about to present.
+It establishes where the image begins and ends, what is allowed to exist within it, and just as importantly, what is excluded.
+Yet despite this similarity, photography differs fundamentally from other visual arts.
+The most significant distinction is this.
+Photography is inherently a subtractive process, whereas painting and drawing are additive.

-This, I believe, is the true challenge and beauty of photography.
+This, I believe, is the true challenge and enduring beauty of photography.

 After nearly two decades behind a camera, I find it difficult to describe my process as strictly linear.
-Nevertheless, I will endeavor to outline it as precisely as possible, deconstructing the intuition that has developed over years of practice.
+Photography, for me, has become a fluid exchange between intuition and intention.
+Still, I will endeavor to articulate that process as clearly as possible, deconstructing the instincts that have developed slowly over years of disciplined practice.

 Considering Intent

-Before my tripod touches the ground, I already have a composition in mind.
-I have carefully observed what initially captured my attention, and I begin to envision how best to frame the scene.
+Before my tripod ever touches the ground, I already have a composition forming in my mind.
+I have taken the time to observe what initially drew my attention, whether it was light, texture, gesture, or atmosphere, and I begin to imagine how best to contain it within the frame.

-My first and most important question is: What is my intent?
+The first and most important question I ask myself is.
+What is my intent.

 Identifying the Subject